Last Updated on

 In a pinch, you can use an empty coffee can or other container.
 However, once you get into composting, you will like having a kitchen compost bin.

 2. Know what inside household waste is compostable.

-This is easy.
-From inside your home, think fruits and vegetables.
+From inside your home, think fruit and vegetable scraps.